talipbay/praktikmap/DEPLOYMENT.md

 ### What Happens Automatically:

-- ✅ Builds the Next.js app as static files
+- ✅ Builds the Next.js app as static files with caching for faster rebuilds
 - ✅ Configures safe production settings (all editing disabled)
+- ✅ Handles asset paths correctly for GitHub Pages base path
+- ✅ Copies floor plan image and zone data to deployment
 - ✅ Deploys to GitHub Pages
 - ✅ Updates on every push to main branch